 What is Lumbago?

-Typical medical treatment for lower back pain management may involve medication, such as acetaminophen, NSAIDs, or opiods.
-Doctors may utilize the “straight leg raise test” to diagnose herniation, as well as facet joint blocks and nerve blocks for spinal pain.
-In some cases, “transforminal epidural injections and sacroilliac injections (are used) as diagnostic tests”.
-In patients where the “red flags” are cause for concern, some doctors may employ MRI scans.
-If pain medications and structured exercises are not helpful, some patients may even undergo surgery, such as spinal fusion.4
+Typical medical treatment options for lumbago pain management may involve the patient taking certain types of medication, such as acetaminophen, NSAIDs, or opioids.
+Doctors may utilize the straight leg raise test to diagnose herniation, as well as facet joint blocks and nerve blocks for spinal pain.
+In some cases, epidural transforaminal injections and injections into the sacroiliac joint are used as a means of diagnostic tests.
+In patients where the aforementioned “red flags” are cause for concern, some doctors may employ MRI scans.
+If pain medications and structured exercises are not proving to be helpful, some patients may even undergo surgery in an attempt to resolve the issue, which might include such invasive procedures as spinal fusion.4

 Chiropractic and Massage Alternatives

-There are other options to just pain management for lower back pain.
-Massage, electrical stimulation (TENS), and ultrasound, as well as stretching and exercises, can be used by chiropractors to help patients work through their lower back pain.5 Chiropractors are experts in spinal manipulation and adjustment.
-They can help patients prevent future back pain.
+There are other alternative options to just trying to achieve pain management for lumbago.
+Practitioners of chiropractic care can use massage, electrical stimulation (TENS), and ultrasound, as well as stretching and exercises, to help patients work through their lower back pain.5 Chiropractors are experts in the field of spinal manipulation and adjustment.
+They can help patients both treat their current conditions and help them to prevent future recurrences of back pain.
 There are many available treatment options including physiotherapy, heat and cold, movement techniques, and directed exercises.

 Some chiropractic offices employ the help of massage therapists.
 Massage can be another form of treatment for lumbago.
 It can be especially helpful for patients who have difficulty relaxing tense muscles.
 Stress reduction is a benefit of massage.
 There are many different massage techniques that can be tailored to the patient.6